rhielab/3Dgenome/figure_script/figure1/1C/README.md

 2_Billion
 ```

-Generate topdom output
+And then generate topdom output
-The 1st input is the prefix
+- The 1st input is the prefix
-The 2nd input is the resolution, here we choose 50KB.
+- The 2nd input is the resolution, here we choose 50KB.
 Please specify this option according to your need.
 ```
 Rscript run_TopDom.R \
 2_Billion \